-a) Proposals that utilise previously developed land, proven redundant or surplus employment site or an existing residential area that is to be regenerated will generally be supported in addition to new sites identified within the plan.
+a) Proposals that utilise an existing 'brownfield' site, proven redundant or surplus employment site or an existing residential area that is to be regenerated will generally be supported in addition to new sites identified within the plan.

 b) Priority will be given to starter-homes and units designed specifically for elderly people, e.g. sheltered, extra-care, special needs accommodation and lifetime homes models.